Warrenton, Virginia: 19th century and the American Civil War

+20th century

-In 1909, a fire destroyed almost half the structures in the town, and was halted with the use of dynamite to create a firebreak to stop the flames from spreading.
+In 1909, a fire destroyed almost half the structures in the town and was halted with the use of dynamite to create a firebreak to stop the flames from spreading.

+In 1939, Washington Times-Herald journalist Count Igor Cassini wrote a column piece that upset several members of Virginia high society.
+While covering a horse show in Warrenton, Cassini was kidnapped and tarred and feathered by three disgruntled individuals related to one mentioned in his column piece.
+Cassini was treated for burns at the Fauquier County Hospital in the early morning, with the three individuals being arrested and placed on probation.

 In 1951, the federal government established the Warrenton Training Center just outside Warrenton.
 The center is a secret Central Intelligence Agency communications facility, which also houses an underground relocation bunker containing communications infrastructure to support continuity of government in the event of a nuclear attack on Washington, DC.

 A bypass route around the town was built in the early 1960s, which attracted restaurants, gas stations, and shopping centers, but also drew businesses away from the center of town.

 The Warrenton Historic District was listed on the National Register of Historic Places in 1983.
 Other listings in or near Warrenton include Brentmoor, Dakota, Hopefield, Loretta, Monterosa, North Wales, The Oaks, the Old Fauquier County Jail, and Yorkshire House.

+In 1998, Warrenton's "Black Horse" chapter of the United Daughters of the Confederacy erected and dedicated a monument in the Warrenton Cemetery to 520 Confederate soldiers buried there, many of whom died during the First and Second Battles of Bull Run.
+This new monument altered a pre-existing Confederate obelisk built in 1877 by building a granite wall around the obelisk engraved with those 520 names.
+The then-mayor's wife spearheaded fundraising for the monument from private organizations and the United Daughters of the Confederacy itself, of which she was a member.
+This monument still remains.

 Geography

 Warrenton is located in central Fauquier County at 38°43′06″N 77°47′50″W (38.718307, −77.797085).
 U.S. Route 29 leads northeast 12 mi to Gainesville and 47 mi to Washington, D.C., and southwest 25 mi to Culpeper.
-U.S. Route 15 follows US 29 out of town in both directions, but leads north-northeast 34 mi to Leesburg.
+U.S. Route 15 follows US 29 out of town in both directions but leads north-northeast 34 mi to Leesburg.
 U.S. Route 17 leads northwest 42 mi to Winchester and southeast 44 mi to Fredericksburg, and U.S. Route 211 leads west 34 mi to Skyline Drive in Shenandoah National Park.

 According to the U.S. Census Bureau, Warrenton has a total area of 11.7 sqkm, of which 0.01 sqkm, or 0.13%, is water.
 The eastern, southern, and northern parts of the town drain east to Cedar Run, a tributary of the Occoquan River and part of the Potomac River watershed, while the western part of town drains south via Great Run to the Rappahannock River.